 This 30-credit program focuses on the ways that various digital media (e.g., educational software, curriculum materials, gaming, mobile computing, social networks, etc.) impact learning and classroom practices.

 This 30-credit program is designed for students interested in improving schools, instruction, and student outcomes.
 All students develop capabilities to engage the work of improvement while also gaining understandings of the policy, organizational, and historical dynamics of educational systems.
-Students have the option of pursuing building-level administrator certification in Michigan through this program.
+Additional coursework specific to school administration is offered for students interested in acquiring building-level administrator certification in Michigan through this program.
+(A non-degree option is available for individuals seeking administrator certification who already possess a master’s degree.)

 This program focuses on instructional "doing," including learning about classroom practices, the development of classroom materials, and ways in which teaching occurs in classrooms.
 Students interested in this thread will learn about theory, research, and practice as they relate to the enactment of sound curricular and instructional practices.